dataeducator/student_academic_success/README.md

 ### Question 2: Does the timely payment of tuition fees have any impact on the graduation status of students?
 ***
-For the second question, I looked at tuition fee payments for each of the three classes.
+For the second question, I looked at tuition fee payments for each class.

 ### Visualization for Question 2
 <img width="476" alt="EDA for Question 2" src="https://github.com/dataeducator/student_academic_success/assets/107881738/efe9f06b-62d6-45b2-b509-8bcb9a9a7127">